NWA Park and Rides

 5 Steps to using the NWA Park and Rides:

-- Lock your bike to a rack (turn on the Bike Racks layer on the map)
+• Lock your bike to a rack (turn on the Bike Racks layer on the map in Bentonville)

-- Did you forget a lock, helmet, or other equipment?
-The map also shows area bike shops and resources
+• Did you forget a lock, helmet, or other equipment?
+Visit an area bike shop for supplies

 Commuting to Work